+Emergency care

-What you must pay when you Services that are covered for you get these services Emergency care See Covered Medical and Hospital Benefits Chart in the Summary of Emergency care refers to services that are: Benefits. • Furnished by a provider qualified to furnish emergency services, and • Needed to evaluate or stabilize an emergency medical condition.
+Emergency care refers to services that are:

+- Furnished by a provider qualified to furnish emergency services, and - Needed to evaluate or stabilize an emergency medical condition.

 A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life, loss of a limb, or loss of function of a limb.
 The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.

 Cost sharing for necessary emergency services furnished out-of-network is the same as for such services furnished in-network.

+We provide worldwide emergency coverage.

+In-Network and Out-Of-Network

+You pay a \$120 copay for emergency room visits.

+If you are admitted to the same hospital within 24-hours for the same condition, your emergency room copay is waived.

+You pay a \$120 copay for worldwide emergency care.

+Health and wellness education programs

+This plan covers the following health and wellness education programs:

+• Nutritional Counseling

-This coverage is worldwide.
-See Covered Medical and Hospital Health and wellness education programs Benefits Chart in the Summary of Benefits.
-This plan covers the following health and wellness education programs: Nutritional Counseling o Services are covered as dictated by physician's treatment plan. o Either group or individual sessions are covered based on needs, physician treatment plan, and available services appropriate for the member based on the physician's treatment plan.
+- o Services are covered as dictated by physician's treatment plan. - o Either group or individual sessions are covered based on needs, physician treatment plan, and available services appropriate for

+You pay a \$0 copay for nutritional counseling.

+You pay a \$0 copay for Telehealth counseling visit.

+You pay a \$0 copay for access to participating fitness facilities and programs.

+You pay a \$0 copay for access to 24hour nurseline.

+the member based on the physician's treatment plan.

 Mindful

-• Program supports the behavioral and emotional part of helping you manage your health.

-A 24-hour Mindful Advocate is available to assist by calling the Behavioral Health number on the back of your ID Card.
+- Program supports the behavioral and emotional part of helping you manage your health. - A 24-hour Mindful Advocate is available to assist by calling the Behavioral Health number on the back of your ID Card.